GLubomirov/SP_Hauler/README.md

 •	Upload files from File System to SharePoint while preserving the Folder Structure of the content.

-•	Restore previously copied with the Application content (Library Files) from File System to SharePoint while preserving the Metadata associated with the content and the Folder Structure of the content.
+•	Restore previously copied with the Application, content (Library Files) from File System to SharePoint while preserving the Metadata associated with the content and the Folder Structure of the content.

 ####METADATA CONSIDERATIONS